Top things to see in An Giang

-Located about 44 km south west of Sam Mountain, Tuc Dup Hill has been one of the most popular tourist attractions in An Giang province for over 10 years.
-Coming to there, visitors will be surprised at amazing landscape of a 300-meter hill with beautiful falls and lots of high and dangerous and sheer rocks which create many caves.
-Tuc Dup plays an important parts during French and American war for its dangerous terrain.
-America had spent over 2 millions US Dollars to dislodge the Viet Cong from its slopes there so that the hill is also called “2 million dollar hill”.
-Nowadays, Vietnam government has turn Tuc Dup into a tourist resort by setting lights on narrow ways into caves and opening a small museum, lots of games, restaurants and hotels.
+Located about 44 km southwest of Sam Mountain, Tuc Dup Hill has been one of the most popular tourist attractions in An Giang province for over 10 years.
+Coming to there, visitors will be surprised at the amazing landscape of a 300-meter hill with beautiful falls and lots of high and dangerous and sheer rocks which create many caves.
+Tuc Dup plays an important part during the French and American wars for its dangerous terrain.
+America had spent over 2 million US Dollars to dislodge the Viet Cong from its slopes there so that the hill is also called “2 million dollar hill”.
+Nowadays, the Vietnam government has to turn Tuc Dup into a tourist resort by setting lights on narrow ways into caves and opening a small museum, lots of games, restaurants and hotels.

 7. Ba Chuc